pescadores/pescador/docs/example2.rst

         streams = [Streamer(noisy_samples, X[train], Y[train], sigma=sigma)
                    for sigma in [0, 0.5, 1.0, 2.0, 4.0]]

-        # Build a mux stream, keeping only 2 streams alive at once
+        # Build a mux stream, keeping 3 streams alive at once
         mux_stream = Mux(streams,
                          k=3,    # Keep 3 streams alive at once
                          lam=64) # Use a poisson rate of 64